 Arrival in France

-The 79th Infantry Division came ashore on the 14th of June 1944 at 1600 hours and was the fourth American Infantry Division to land on Utah Beach.
+The 79th Infantry Division came ashore on June 14th,1944, at 0400pm and was the fourth American Infantry Division to land on Utah Beach.

 On the 19th of June, the 313th Infantry Regiment was ordered to relieved the 359th Infantry Regiment of the 90th Infantry Division near Sainte-Colombe, with the attached units: